Do you fit into the following categories?

 Drag a file to the Droplr bar at the top of the screen and wait a second for the automatically generated link.
 It's so easy.

-Get this inexpensive, money-saving, time-saving tool that all digital nomads should own!
+Get this inexpensive, money-saving, time-saving tool that every digital nomads or online business owner should have!

 What it does: Tracks Time